-Kentucky lawmakers, and Gov. Bevin, are insisting that the religious rights of students and teachers are respected.
-In doing so, they are providing a great model for all states.
+Kentucky lawmakers need to insist that the religious rights of students and teachers are respected, and the governor needs to be supportive of them.
+They would then be providing a great model for all states.
 Not to do so would be to award the censors with constitutional rights they should never have.